 We have campers of many different faiths, backgrounds, and beliefs.
 In keeping with the traditions that were set in place back in 1909, we sing grace before all of our meals, and every Sunday we have a Camp Chapel Service.
 The services are non-sectarian and focus on the camp’s Core Values-Community, Excellence, Fun, Personal Growth and Development, and Quality Relationships.
 Catholics may attend mass at a local parish, if requested by the parent.
 We ask parents to discuss the camp philosophy on spirituality before they arrive at camp.

 At Camp Lincoln and Camp Lake Hubert, we make travel to and from camp very simple!
 The majority of our campers either come by car and are dropped off by family members, or they fly into the Minneapolis/St. Paul International Airport and take the Camp Shuttle with other campers and staff.
-For families who are local to the Minneapolis/St. Paul area, we also offer a Camp Shuttle that leaves from the Wooddale Church in Eden Prairie.
+For families who are local to the Minneapolis/St. Paul area, we also offer a Camp Shuttle that leaves from our Eden Prairie Office.
 We want your travel to and from camp to be as easy and straightforward as possible, so if you have any questions while planning travel, please give us a call and we will be happy to offer some suggestions.

 We have rustic, log-style cabins designed in the early 1930s, with appropriate modern renovations over the years.
 Most of our cabins are alike with three bedrooms (called chalets), a large center room, and a bathroom right in the cabin.
 The bedrooms sleep five to eight campers with cubby areas for clothes, and a traditional “green shelf” by each bed that holds each camper’s belongings.
 The large center room is like a living room for the cabin.
 It has a traditional wood burning fireplace, a great place where cabin meetings and fun cabin events take place.
 As mentioned, bathrooms are located inside the cabin with toilets and sinks.
 Hot water showers and bathrooms are located within walking distance.

 Yes, campers get to choose their own activities.
-Traditional campers choose up to four activities a day, participate in those activities for three days, choose again for the next three days, etc. Coed and Family campers will choose different activities every day.
-Intro campers will have a set schedule, and will get to choose their own activities for their last day.
+Traditional campers choose 4 to 5 activities a day, participate in those activities for three days, choose again for the next three days, etc. Intro campers will have a set schedule, and will get to choose their own activities for their last day.
 Evening activities are either done by the cabin group, the camp division, or the entire camp community.